Black Friday, Cyber Monday Sales Point To A Big Holiday Shopping Season

 So is the madness that is Black Friday becoming a thing of the past?

 The numbers both do and don’t bear that out.
-Black Friday sales across the country were off from the previous year, but only by two percent.
+Black Friday sales across the country were off from the previous year, but only by 2 percent.

 Meanwhile, Black Friday and Cyber Monday’s numbers also reveal the popularity of a new trend in the retail industry, one that combines the best of both worlds.
-BOPIS, as it’s called in the industry – Buy Online, Pickup In Store – allows customers the convenience of shopping online, while simultaneously saves them shipping charges and allows them to skip (mostly) the crowds.
-50 percent more shoppers utilized this option than in 2017, and retailers that offer BOPIS saw 28 percent more use of the feature than in 2017.
+BOPIS, as it’s called in the industry – Buy Online, Pickup In Store – allows customers the convenience of shopping online while simultaneously saves them shipping charges and allows them to skip (mostly) the crowds.
+Roughly 50 percent more shoppers utilized this option than in 2017, and retailers that offer BOPIS saw 28 percent more use of the feature than in 2017.

 Retailers are optimistic that these trends point to a huge Christmas shopping season this year.